 The Democratic Republic of the Congo (DRC) has been struggling with systematic rape and other forms of sexual violence on a massive scale.
 Estimates vary depending on the source but somewhere between 250,000 and 1 million women have been raped since the beginning of the armed conflicts in the 1990s.
 Despite this flagrant injustice, only a small number of victims have accessed any form of care, support, or justice, and none have received any form of reparation, such as psychological and medical care, education, housing, or public acknowledgement of the violation of rights they experienced.

-- The creation of four community centres open to all survivors of conflict-related sexual violence.
+The four community centres are planned to open soon and will welcome all survivors of conflict-related sexual violence.